A proof of N.Takahashi's conjecture for $(\mathbb{P}^2,E)$ and a refined sheaves/Gromov-Witten correspondence: Unrefined sheaf counting and genus- Gromov-Witten theory of

 According to Theorem \ref{thm_gabele}, the unbounded vertical rays of the scattering diagram $S(\fD^\iin_{\cl^+})$ compute genus-$0$ Gromov-Witten invariants of $(\PP^2,E)$.
 By Theorem \ref{thm_boussseau}, they also compute intersection Euler characteristics of moduli spaces of Gieseker semistable rank $0$ sheaves on $\PP^2$.

 One could ask what happens for unbounded non-vertical rays of the scattering diagram $S(\fD^\iin_{\cl^+})$.
 According to \cite{bousseau2019scattering}, they compute intersection Euler characteristics of moduli spaces of Gieseker semistable sheaves on $\PP^2$ of positive rank.
 To find a Gromov-Witten description seems more subtle.
 Intuitively, unbounded rays of $S(\fD^\iin_{\cl^+})$ should count holomorphic disks in $\PP^2-E$ with boundary on fibers of a Lagrangian torus fibration of $\PP^2-E$.
-Vertical rays correspond to disks with boundary which can be closed `at infinity' to produced closed holomorphic curves meeting $E$ in a single point, whose counts produce the invariants $N_{0,d}^{\PP^2/E}$.
+Vertical rays correspond to disks with boundary which can be closed `at infinity' to produce closed holomorphic curves meeting $E$ in a single point, whose counts produce the invariants $N_{0,d}^{\PP^2/E}$.
 On the other hand, non-vertical rays correspond to disks with boundary which cannot be closed to `infinity' (because not monodromy invariant).
-Therefore, it seems difficult to count these disks inside algebraic geometry.
-Nevertheless, given a symplectic definition of the counts of such disks (for example following the techniques of \cite{lin2017correspondence, lin2019correspondence} and using the hyperkäher metric of \cite{collins2019special}), we expect these counts to be computed by $S(\fD^\iin_{\cl^+})$.
-The upshot would be a correspondence between counts of open holomorphic curves in $(\PP^2,E)$ and counts of higher-rank sheaves on $\PP^2$.
+Given a symplectic definition of the counts of such disks (for example following the techniques of \cite{lin2017correspondence, lin2019correspondence} and using the hyperkäher metric of \cite{collins2019special}), we expect these counts to be computed by $S(\fD^\iin_{\cl^+})$.
+The upshot would be a correspondence between counts of open holomorphic curves in $\PP^2 \setminus E$ and counts of higher-rank sheaves on $\PP^2$.
+Staying in algebraic geometry, these counts should be punctured log Gromov--Witten invariants \cite{abramovich2020punctured} of the special fiber of the degeneration considered in \cite{gabele2019tropical}.